Frequently Asked Questions

 Options:

-- None - Dock remains locked at all times.
+• None - Dock stays locked at all times.

-- Shift / Command / Option / Control - While the selected key is held, you can move the Dock by hovering the mouse at the bottom of another allowed screen.
+• Shift / Command / Option / Control - While holding the selected key, you can move the Dock by hovering the mouse at the bottom of another allowed screen.

 Important:

-If you uncheck all screens in the “Allow Dock to Jump To” setting, automatic Dock relocation after wake or startup will not work.
-The app needs at least one allowed screen to know where to relocate the Dock.
+Automatic Dock relocation after wake or startup will not work.
+The app needs at least one allowed screen to know where to move the Dock.

 DockLock App not working in fullscreen or during screen sharing?